The CFSC / CRFSC Bundle (also known as the PAL/RPAL Bundle) provides the highest level of firearms licence

 Cost is $380.

-When taking a safety course, it makes a lot of sense to learn firearm safety on as many types of firearms possible and completing this course provides students with the most options, even if the student does not presently plan on using or owning any restricted firearms, the courses are valid forever.
+The combined CFSC (PAL) and CRFSC (RPAL) course bundle provides many benefits to students.
+This course provides students with the maximum licence privileges and the most options.
+Even if the student does not presently plan on using or owning any restricted firearms, the courses are valid forever:

 RPAL Licence Is Required for Employment Purposes